Arash-Kamboj/Real-Estate-Business-Project-Power-BI-/README.md

 - Highest sales year for the PA territory is 2014.
 - The strongest non-zero quarter for PA territory in 2014 is Quarter 2.

-- For the period years lower than 2010  during which stores have been opened, find out at which time (year, quarter, month) lowest rent was generated and how much?
+- For the period years lower than 2010  during which stores have been opened, at which time (year, quarter, month) lowest rent was generated and how much?
-(Note - Consider only the quarter and months which are in the year having the lowest rent and having atleast value greater than 0)
+(Note - Considering only the quarter and months which are in the year having the lowest rent and having atleast value greater than 0)
 Answer -
 Year -  2007
 Amount - 5,19,902